mondoohq/packer-plugin-cnspec/.web-docs/components/provisioner/cnspec/README.md

   If `score_threshold` is set to a value, and `on_failure = "continue"` builds will continue regardless of what score is returned.

-- `labels` (map[string]string) - Configure an optional map of labels for the asset data.
+- `labels` (map[string]string) - Configure an optional map of `key/val` labels for the asset in Mondoo Platform.

-- `annotations` (map[string]string) - Configure an optional map of `key/val` annotations for the asset data in Mondoo Platform.
+- `annotations` (map[string]string) - Configure an optional map of `key/val` annotations for the asset in Mondoo Platform.

 - `incognito` (bool) - Configures incognito mode.
-Defaults to `true`.
+By default it detects if a Mondoo service account is available.
 When set to false, scan results will not be sent to Mondoo Platform.

-- `policies` ([]string) - A list of policies to be executed (requires incognito mode).
+- `policies` ([]string) - A list of policies to be executed (will automatically activate incognito mode).

 - `policybundle` (string) - A path to local policy bundle file.

-- `sudo` (\*SudoConfig) - Run mondoo scan with `--sudo`.
+- `sudo` (\*SudoConfig) - Runs scan with `--sudo`.
 Defaults to none.

 - `winrm_user` (string) - Configure WinRM user.
 Defaults to `user` set by the packer communicator.

 - `winrm_password` (string) - Configure WinRM user password.
 Defaults to `password` set by the packer communicator.

 - `use_proxy` (bool) - Use proxy to connect to host to scan.
 This configuration will fall-back to packer proxy for cases where the provisioner cannot access the target directly
-  NOTE: we have seen cases with the vsphere builder

 - `output` (string) - Set output format: summary, full, yaml, json, csv, compact, report, junit (default "compact")

 - `score_threshold` (int) - An integer value to set the `score_threshold` of mondoo scans.
 Defaults to `0` which results in a passing score regardless of what scan results are returned.

-- `mondoo_config_path` (string) - The path to the mondoo client config.
+- `mondoo_config_path` (string) - The path to the Mondoo's service account.
 Defaults to `$HOME/.config/mondoo/mondoo.yml`

 <!-- End of code generated from the comments of the Config struct in provisioner/provisioner.go; -->